Early-stage water damage behind a shower wall with damp fiberglass insulation and light mold growth

 Severe Warning Signs That Require Immediate Attention

 If severe symptoms appear, additional moisture damage may exist inside surrounding structures.
-You can review related structural repair steps in our guide on how to fix water-damaged-drywall.
+If drywall outside the shower has already softened, stained, or broken down, review the repair decision points in our guide on how to fix water-damaged drywall.

 Signs of Mold Behind Shower Walls